akvbak/ChatBot_v1/README.md

-# 🧠 Banking Chatbot with PyTorch
+# 🧠 General Knowledge Chatbot with PyTorch

-A basic banking and finance chatbot built with Python and PyTorch.
-Understands user intents using NLP and responds intelligently to queries like opening accounts, card issues, and more.
+- A basic general knowledge chatbot built with Python and PyTorch.
+Understands user intents and responds to queries concerning topics such as Geography, Science, Literature, Mathematics, History, Technology, Pop Culture, Fun Facts & Random Trivia and more.
+- The bot is designed for educational and exploratory purposes and can be extended easily with new intents and functionalities.

 ## ✨ Features